 - Replace the default Toolbar title Text property with Edit Note.

-- the Button component to Toolbar and set its Component Type property to Ionic Back Button.
+- the Button component to Toolbar and set its Comp.
+Type property to Ionic Back Button.

 - the Input component for updating a note name.
 Set its Label > Text property to Name.

-- the Buttoncomponent to be able to make changes with its Text property set to Save:
+- the Button component to be able to make changes with its Text property set to Save.
+You are free to type in the mobile frame as well:

 We will also need a variable to open notes from the Notes screen in the EditNote screen.